 Typically, when I go on a ski vacation, I like to settle down in a condo at the end of the day and do my own cooking.
 While I love to dine out, some nights I just feel like kicking off my ski boots, propping my feet up by the fireplace, and snuggling up to a creamy cup of hot chocolate.

-While reminiscing over my last ski vacation in Steamboat Springs and researching future ski holidays in France, I started craving warm comfort foods.
+While reminiscing over one of my last ski vacations in Steamboat Springs, I started craving warm comfort foods.
 (I tend to do that, get hungry while I’m writing.
 It’s somewhat of an occupational hazard.)
 That lead me to take a peak at my own seasonal recipes and look up a few new ones to try.
 What I came up with are three savory meals that are perfect for a hearty winter warm up.

 Raclette: If you like fondue, then you’ll love Raclette.
 Hot gooey cheese and potatoes are the ultimate in comfort foods.
 From the French verb, ‘racler,’ meaning, ‘scraped cheese,’ Raclette is basically melted cheese served with potatoes, gherkins, charcuterie, and other fun finger foods.
 You can purchase a Raclette grill if you enjoy the ritual of this fun Swiss tradition.
 But seriously, it’s just melted cheese.
 How easy is that to make after a full day out on the slopes?